openshift/enhancements/enhancements/monitoring/multi-tenant-alert-routing.md

 ### Open Questions

-1. Should CMO allow UWM admins to deploy a separate UWM Alertmanager cluster in the `openshift-user-workload-monitoring` namespace if the cluster admins don't want to share the Platform Alertmanager?
+1. Should CMO allow UWM admins to deploy a separate UWM Alertmanager cluster if the cluster admins don't want to share the Platform Alertmanager?

+While the UWM admins have the ability to configure external Alertmanager endpoints where user alerts should be sent, it requires someone to manage the deployment of this additional Alertmanager.
+We could add an option in the UWM config map to enable an Alertmanager instance running in the `openshift-user-workload-monitoring` namespace.

 Pros
-* More flexibility.
+* It provides a better experience for UWM admins: no need to maintain a standalone Alertmanager cluster, less likely to mess up the configuration of `additionalAlertmanagerConfigs`.
 Cons
-* Increased complexity in the CMO codebase.
+* Increased complexity in the CMO codebase and in the UWM configuration options.
+* Additional resource overhead (though Alertmanager is usually light on resources).
-* Redundancy with the upcoming [Monitoring Stack operator][monitoring-stack-operator].
+* Redundancy with the [Monitoring Stack operator][monitoring-stack-operator].
+* More work required for a proper integration in the OCP console.

 ### Test Plan